-§ 9001.101 General.
+§9001.101 General.

 (a) Purpose and scope.
 In accordance with 5 CFR 2635.105, the purpose of this regulation is to supplement the Standards of Ethical Conduct for Employees of the Executive Branch contained in 5 CFR part 2635.
 The regulation applies to employees of the Federal Housing Finance Agency (FHFA).
-Employees are required to comply with 5 CFR part 2635, this part, guidance and procedures established pursuant to this part, and any additional rules of conduct that the FHFA is authorized to issue.
+Employees are required to comply with 5 CFR part 2635, this part, guidance and procedures established pursuant to this part, the regulation concerning the post-employment restriction for senior examiners at 12 CFR part 1212, and any additional rules of conduct that FHFA is authorized to issue.
 Employees should contact the DAEO if they have questions about any provision of this regulation or other ethics-related matters.